10Dozen/dzn_tSFramework/README.md

 ##### tS Admin Tools
 Admin-enabled ability to:
-- finish mission by one of the endings.
+- finish mission by one of the endings (from Diary or via tSF_End function)
 - assign gear kit to remote players

 ##### tSF File Sweeper